 Her clothing line features eye-catching slogans, such as: “Let’s make mental health a conversation,” “It’s OK not to feel OK” and “I’m fine,” which she hopes will eradicate stigmas associated with mental illness.
 About the curious “I’m fine” slogan, she commented: “I was determined to use the message ‘I’m Fine’ to create awareness because so many of us say we’re ok, but are we really?
 ‘I’m Fine’ can be interpreted by the individual in so many ways,” and this is why it resonated with people in such a short amount of time.
 “I’m fine” sends a strong message, and hopefully people will take it seriously.

-If you break your leg, you go to the doctor, and if you’re struggling with depression, you do the same.
+If you break your leg, you go to the doctor, and if you’re struggling with depression, you do the same; you might even connect with a ThriveTalk therapist.
 However, many people don’t think that mental illness is a real thing, that it’s not as important to treat as a physical injury.
 As horrible as stigmatization is, there’s something far worse: “the romanticization of mental illness.”

 Social media outlets, such as Tumblr and Pinterest, and even retail stores contribute to the glamorization of mental illness.
 Movies, such as “Girl, Interrupted,” “Valley of the Dolls” and “Heathers” do so as well.
 “Valley of the Dolls” romanticizes suicide, calling it “tragically beautiful.”
 How about real suicide?
 Not so beautiful.
 According to the Jason Foundation, suicide was the second leading cause of death of among individuals between 12 and 18 years old in 2015.